1974 European Cup final

-The 1974 European Cup final was contested between Bayern München of West Germany and Atlético Madrid of Spain.
-This marked the first time in club history for both Bayern and Atlético to contest in a European Cup final.
+The 1974 European Cup final was contested between Atlético Madrid of Spain and Bayern München of West Germany.
 Goals in extra time from Luis Aragonés and Hans-Georg Schwarzenbeck cancelled each other out, so a replay took place two days later.
 Bayern won the replay convincingly, with two goals each from Uli Hoeneß and Gerd Müller, giving the German side a 4–0 victory.
 This is the only European Cup/Champions League final to have been replayed.